ArcticTech/arctictech.github.io/_posts/AWS/EC2/23-07-23-EBS-Mounting-Guide.md

 sudo file -s /dev/xvdf
 ```

-4. Only if volume is empty, use the mkfs -t command to create a file system on the volume.
+4. Only if the volume is empty, use the ```mkfs -t command``` to create a file system on the volume.
 Important: doing this will delete any existing data on the volume.
 ```
 sudo mkfs -t xfs /dev/xvdf
 ```
-If you get an error that mkfs.xfs is not found, use the following command to install the XFS tools and then repeat the previous command:
+If you get an error that ```mkfs.xfs``` is not found, use the following command to install the XFS tools and then repeat the previous command:
 ```
 sudo yum install xfsprogs
 ```